 Mobile home skirting makes trailers look more attractive and protects the space under the home from the elements and curious critters.
 These five inexpensive mobile home skirting ideas each offer their own benefits.
 You should choose the right skirting for your mobile home based on your insulation needs, installation skills, budget, and aesthetic preferences.

-Durable and weatherproof, recycled tin is an affordable option for mobile home skirting.
-Many older sheds or barns used tin that was anodized, which is a form of paint bonding.
-When the paint begins to wear off, it reveals a patchwork that makes the tin appear textured -- picture an old brick wall to get the idea.
-Corrugated, galvanized roofing tin also works well for skirting.
-It's flat grey with a few rust spots but it's durable and will withstand the test of time.
+Durable and weatherproof, recycled steel and tin are affordable options for mobile home skirting.
+Easy to install, metal skirting attaches easily to a wooden 2-inch-by-4-inch frame with weatherproof nails or screws.
+In addition to new materials purchased at home centers, you may be able to find salvaged metals that work well for mobile home skirting.
+Many older sheds and barns used tin that was anodized— a form of paint bonding.
+When the paint begins to wear off, it reveals a patchwork that makes the tin appear textured, like an old brick wall—a look that can actually be somewhat attractive.
+Corrugated, galvanized roofing also works well for skirting.
+It's flat gray and may have a few rust spots, but it's durable and will withstand the test of time.
 Use it for an antique appearance.

 Concrete cinder blocks are durable, easy to work with, and they provide a certain amount of insulation.
 New cinder blocks can be expensive, but recycled blocks are available for a fraction of the cost.
 If some of the corners are broken, just place them facing the inside.
 Installing cinder-block skirting is a bit more labor intensive than other materials, but the benefit of longevity makes it worth the time and effort.